Apothecaries' system: Volume

-The cited book states, "In almost all cases the modern teacups, tablespoons, dessertspoons, and teaspoons, after careful test by the author, were found to average 25 percent greater capacity than the theoretical quantities given above, and thus the use of accurately graduated medicine glasses, which may be had now at a trifling cost, should be insisted upon."
+Remington's Pharmaceutical Sciences states: "In almost all cases the modern teacups, tablespoons, dessertspoons, and teaspoons, after careful test by the author, were found to average 25 percent greater capacity than the theoretical quantities given above, and thus the use of accurately graduated medicine glasses, which may be had now at a trifling cost, should be insisted upon."

 Apothecaries' measures eventually fell out of use in the U.K. and were officially abolished in 1971.
 In the U.S., they are still occasionally used, for example with prescribed medicine being sold in four-ounce (℥ iv) bottles.

 Medical prescriptions

 Until around 1900, medical prescriptions and most European pharmacopoeias were written in Latin.
 Here is a typical example from the middle of the 19th century.